Happy Paws Happy Hearts

-The groups already engaging in these experiences include the elderly, people with mental and/or physical disabilities and women taking temporary shelter in safe hostels.
+The groups already engaging in these experiences include older Australians, people with mental and/or physical disabilities and veterans.

-We’ll enjoy the company of rescue dogs, cats, kittens and puppies who all need your company.
+We’ll enjoy the company of rescue dogs, cats, wildlife and farmyards animals who all need your company.

 Happy Paws Happy Hearts delivers animal-assisted therapy sessions in group environments at both the RSPCA Animal Care Campus and external facilities.
 We offer a unique and innovative way to bring people together in a social and engaging manner that leaves lasting impressions.
 Our aim is to help our participants strengthen existing and create new connections, lessen the occurrence or risk of social isolation and increase knowledge of animal care and welfare.
 For further information, download our HPHH program overview.

-Happy Paws Happy Hearts is trialing a new initiative with Mates4Mates which supports ex-serving Australian Defence Force (ADF).
-Our dedicated Mates are engaged in an intense animal training course and will be trained to support a wide range of areas and animals at the RSPCA.
+Happy Paws Happy Hearts is pioneering new programs which support ex-serving Australian Defence Force (ADF).
+Our dedicated veterans are engaged in intense dog training courses and are coached on how to reform complex dogs at the RSPCA.
+Many of our participants go on to run new animal-related businesses and stay on as highly skilled volunteers at their local shelter.
 For further information on this program, please contact us directly.

 Happy Paws Happy Hearts is made possible through the combined efforts of volunteers, participants, co-founders and Directors